covidatlas/li/docs/testing.md

 These tests run `git diff` for your current branch against some baseline branch to determine what sources are new or changed.

-Since it's impossible for us to accurately guess what the right baseline branch would be in your case (`origin/master`? `upstream/master`?), you will need to create a `gitdiff.json` in `tests/integration/shared/sources`.
+If your upstream branch is not named `origin/master`, you will need to create a `gitdiff.json` in `tests/integration/shared/sources`.
 See `gitdiff.json.example` in that folder for reference.

-If this file is missing, the test will stop with a giant warning message.
-(In CI, we just use `origin/master` as the base branch, and this file isn't required).

 Note you can ignore the `git diff` by setting some environment variables, see below.